Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Introduction

+When analyzing max-min fair learning regret, it is simple to show an $\Omega(\log T)$ lower bound using a reduction to the single player Lai-Robbins lower bound by adding fictitious players with high rewards (See \cite{bistritz2021one}, proposition 1), so the main problem is to find tight upper bounds on the problem.

-Learning to play the max-min fair allocation for all players involves major technical challenges that do not arise in the case of maximizing the sum-rewards (or in the case of \textit{$\alpha$-fairness}).
-The sum-rewards optimal allocation is unique for ``almost all'' scenarios (randomizing the expected rewards).
+Learning to play a max-min fair allocation without explicit communication between the players poses several challenges that do not arise in the case of maximizing the sum-rewards (or in the case of \textit{$\alpha$-fairness}).
+The sum-rewards optimal allocation is unique for ``almost all'' scenarios (by dithering the expected rewards).
 In contrast, there are typically multiple max-min fair allocations.
 This complicates the distributed learning process since players will have to agree on a specific optimal allocation to play, which is difficult to do without communication.
 Specifically, this rules out using similar techniques to those used in \cite{bistritz2018distributed} to solve the sum of rewards case.
 The first paper to propose a solution was \cite{bistritz2020my} and its extension \cite{bistritz2021one}.
 The first result in these papers proved near logarithmic regret for the max-min problem.
-Interestingly, in the second paper it was also proved that when the value of the max-min is known a bounded regret can be achieved by extending the QoS formulation in \cite{lai1984asymptotically} and \cite{katz2020true} which found all the ``good arms'' (instead of minimizing the regret).
+Interestingly, in the second paper, it was also proved that when the value of the max-min is known, a bounded regret can be achieved by extending the QoS formulation in \cite{lai1984asymptotically} and \cite{katz2020true}, which found all the ``good arms'' (instead of minimizing the regret).
 However, neither \cite{lai1984asymptotically} nor \cite{katz2020true} can be used for the multiplayer case since they rely on i.i.d. rewards, which is no longer the case with collisions between players.
-A surprising result of \cite{lai1984asymptotically} proved that if a number $\gamma$ between the optimal expected reward and the second-best expected reward is known, then $O(1)$ regret can be achieved for the single-player multi-armed bandit problem.
+In \cite{lai1984asymptotically}, it is proved that if a number $\gamma$ between the optimal expected reward and the second-best expected reward is known, then $O(1)$ regret can be achieved for the single-player multi-armed bandit problem.
 This was extended to the multiplayer case in \cite{bistritz2021one}.
+As explained above, the techniques of \cite{bistritz2021one} become exponentially complex as the number of agents grows, because it relies on the convergence of an absorbing Markov chain with an exponentially large (in the number of players) state space.